trippdavis/Pokedex-Day2/README.md

 Now that we're sending down nested JSON from Rails, lets unbox the nested toy data and populate a `PokemonToys` collection.
-Store this collection in a property on the `Pokemon` called `_toys` and write a method `toys` that returns this collection.
+Store this collection in a new property on the `Pokemon` model called `_toys` and write an instance method `toys` that returns this collection.

 The json object we return from `parse` will be used to populate the attributes of a `Pokemon` so lets clean up the raw json